DARA SILVERMAN (she/her)

 Performer, Costumes (FL, PA)

-Kendrick Haunt is an actress and seamstress based in Billings, Montana.
+Kendrick Haunt is an actress and seamstress based in Halifax, Nova Scotia.
 She graduated with a degree in Drama Studies from Mount Allison University in 2017.
 During her time at Mount Allison, Kendrick spent three years as the Motyer-Fancy Theatre costume technician where she was part of the costume crew for over 20 theatre productions and created her own costume designs.
 While obtaining her degree, she also worked as a professional costume designer, carpenter, props master, and master electrician at Live Bait Theatre.
-Most recently Kendrick worked with Verge Theatre in Bozeman as an actor and costume designer for children's theatre.
-During an interactive production of The Emperor's New Clothes, Kendrick was able to bring her love of acting and costumes together.
-She is excited to continue exploring how costume and character interact.
+After university, Kendrick moved to Montana, where she worked with Verge Theatre in Bozeman as an actor and costume designer for children's theatre.
+She recently moved back to Canada, where she is continuing to build her theatre career.

 LEXY HO-TAI (she/her)

 Lexy Ho-Tai is an interdisciplinary visual artist who's interested in the intersection between art-making and making the world a better place.
 Her work often utilizes repurposed materials, colliding colors, textures and shapes to make creations that are at once both other-worldly and surreal, and comforting and organic.
 She is passionate about arts and accessibility, and has most recently been exploring public and participatory art, including performances, murals, and workshops.
 She has a BFA in Fashion Design from Parsons School for Design (2016), where she was nominated for Designer of the Year.
 She has been an artist-in-resident at the Watermill Center, the Flux Factory, and ARoS Museum, and a Van Lier Fellow at the MAD Museum.
 See her work at Lexymakesthings.com.